 What is a Mode?

 A mode is the interval pattern (whole steps & half steps) between the notes of a scale.
 It creates the scale’s sound, colour, and character.
 Mode is the identity of the scale.
 Modes come from the ancient Greek system.
-Traditional modal theory uses only the natural keys (white keys on the piano)
+Traditional modal theory uses only the natural keys (white keys on the piano).

-Ionian , Dorian, Phrygian, Lydian, Mixolydian, Aeolian, Locrian, each with its own interval formula and sonic identity.
+Locrian (B-C-D-E-F-G-A-B), each with its own interval formula and sonic identity.

 The two most familiar modes in Western music are: